A peek into the beautiful low poly level design, a sketch of the game’s intro, and more.

 The game is currently planned to launch with 4 themes and 3 levels per theme, with the city levels being the largest (and last).

-Speaking of intro scenes.
+Speaking of the hand drawn introduction scenes.
 In the video of this blog you could see parts of the main introduction we are working on.
 Its a cartoon combined with some parallax effects.

 For now its a sketch only, so we can see if it works and then move on to draw the final images and color them.

-There will be 5 cartoon scenes in the story flow, and probably 2 to unlock if you find special objectives.
+There will be 5 longer introductions in the story flow, and a few smaller ones that unlock if you achieve specific objectives.

 These cartoons are from a official cartoonist, so the game is already worth playing for getting to see the cartoons!
 See his other work on meinder.nl.